martinescardo/TypeTopology/CONTRIBUTING.md

 5. Below, we try to explain the style we adopt in TypeTopology.
 But we are not comprehensive enough.
 So first study how we write and typeset code, to avoid unnecessary interactions during pull-request reviews.

 6. Most importantly, the objective of `TypeTopology` is to explain mathematics to *people* and not just *computers*.
-So write *plenty* of comments in your contributions, just as you would to in your papers submitted for publication.
+So write *plenty* of comments in your contributions, just as you would in your papers submitted for publication.

 7. We recognize, in view of the previous remark, that non-academics would like to contribute, and they are welcome, too.
 In fact, a number of non-academics have already contributed, and we are very happy they did, and we would like to encourage everyone to join and contribute.